SmarterApp/TDS_TeacherHandScoringSystem/README.md

 ## Future Enhancements
-The following features and tasks are not included in the 1/19/2015 release:
+The following features and tasks are not included in the 2/6/2015 release:

-###1) Distribution of Data Across Database Servers
-This upcoming feature will allow users and their data to be distributed, by District Identifier, across databases.
-This feature is expected to be integrated before 1/27.

-###2) System and Integration Testing -
+###1) System and Integration Testing -
-The Teacher Hand Scoring System has not undergone a complete system testing or integration testing with the Test Integration System, System and integration testing will be complete (with the features identified above) as of the 01/31/2015 release.
+The Teacher Hand Scoring System has not undergone a complete system testing or integration testing with the Test Integration System, System and integration testing will be complete (with the features identified above) as of the 02/23/2015 release.